ivaylokenov/MyTested.AspNetCore.Mvc/README.md

 }
 ```

-The example uses [xUnit](http://xunit.github.io/) but you can use whatever testing framework you want.
 Basically, MyTested.AspNetCore.Mvc throws an unhandled exception with a friendly error message if the assertion does not pass and the test fails.
+The example uses [xUnit](http://xunit.github.io/) but you can use any other framework you like.
+See the [samples](https://github.com/ivaylokenov/MyTested.AspNetCore.Mvc/tree/master/samples) for other types of test runners and `Startup` class configurations.

 ## Examples